jonathanread/NewsletterCustomSubscriberField/README.md

 # Newsletter Custom Subscriber Fields
-This project is a working example of adding a custom field to the subscriber object and implementing it in the subscribe form view.
+This project is a working example of adding a custom field *TermsAccepted* to the subscriber object and implementing it in the subscribe form view.
 Also implements 'required' checkbox in subscriber form custom.

 ## Getting Started
 ### What you will need